“We stopped having sex.”

 What we were saying was this:

-If this is something your husband really wants (and some could argue needs on a regular basis), then why not just jump in?
+If this is something your husband really wants, then why not just jump in?
 It’s our attitude that is the key.
 If we say to ourselves, “I don’t want to do this, and I hate doing this, but I’ll just get through it,” you will hate it.
 If you say to yourself, “what a great chance to bond when I feel rather icky.
 Maybe this can change the whole dynamic,” you’ll likely enjoy it.

 It all depends on how you think about it!